xpmethod-workshops/dhsi-coding-fundamentals/book-chapter/main.md

 Contemporary computational devices are a fact of daily life.
 They are involved in everything from financial markets, to archival research, and to the way many keep in touch with friends and family.
-Yet, for those without computational background, the inner workings of these devices remain a source of mystery and, consequently, frustration.
+Yet, for those without technical training, the inner workings of these devices remain a source of mystery and, consequently, frustration.
 Recognizing this, our course targets daily computation.
 We want our students to understand not only the principles of programming, but the basics of networking, security, and operating systems.
 As much as possible, we would like to reveal the innards of opaque computational "black boxes," empowering our students to take control of their everyday computational practice.

+### 1.5 Target daily, real-world computation.

+Programming classes in the sciences often begin with coding for coding's sake, intended an audience inherently interested in logic, math, and engineering.
+The humanities must find its own intrinsic motivations for learning to code, broad enough to appeal to the community at large.
+For this reason, we begin our class with exercises that target daily computation and writing related tasks that are common to humanities researchers whatever particular research interest they may have.
+We create small "experiments" that address one's writing, for example.
+These include a lab session in which students analyze their own documents for commonly over-used "weasel words,"[^ln-weasel] for example.
+Working with one's own documents introduces important concepts like "relative" and "absolute" paths, file formats, and small shell utilities like `grep` (used to search through text files), `wc` (word count), `sed` (stream editor for text transformation), that can later be extended into more advanced concepts in system administration or natural language processing.
+When put together, these small utilities form the students' first programs, performing tasks like "safely rename all the files in this folder according to such-and-such rule," or "keep a daily log of my writing progress."

+[^ln-weasel]: Weasel words are words that sound very meaningful, but instead of adding, diminish the impact of persuasive writing.
+The "very" in the previous sentence, for example.

 ### 1.1 Use few, free, small, simple, universal, and powerful tools that you can hack and understand.